The power of mindset: unlocking your potential

 By Carolyn Quainton in Emotional Intelligence, Inspiration, Resilience

-At Understood, we believe in the power of growth.
-Our training programmes are built on the belief that growth and development are key to success.
+At Understood, we champion the power of a growth mindset.
+Our training programmes are grounded in the belief that growth and development are essential to success.

-Growth mindset individuals believe they can develop their abilities through:
+Growth individuals believe they can develop their abilities through:

 - Effective strategies